 Every year of the conflict has seen an exponential growth in refugees.
 In July 2012, there were 100,000 refugees.
 One year later, there were 1.5 million.
 That tripled by the end of 2015.

 Today there are 5.6 million Syrians scattered throughout the region, making them the world's largest refugee population under the United Nations' mandate.
 It's the worst exodus since the Rwandan genocide 27 years ago.

 Where are Syrians fleeing to?

-More than 6.2 million people have fled their homes and remain displaced within Syria.
+More than 6.7 million people have fled their homes and remain displaced within Syria.
 They live in informal settlements, crowded in with extended family or sheltering in damaged or abandoned buildings.
 Some people survived the horrors of multiple displacements, besiegement, hunger and disease and fled to areas where they thought they would be safe, only to find themselves caught up in the crossfire once again.
-Across northern Syria, we are seeing that 20-60 percent of the population is made up of people who have had to flee their homes — many of them more than once.
+Nearly 40% of internally displaced families have been displaced more than three times over the course of the past decade.

-More than 1.6 million Syrian refugees are living in Jordan and Lebanon, where Mercy Corps has been addressing their needs since 2012.
+Around 6.6 million Syrians have left the country entirely — the majority seeking refuge in neighboring countries.
+More than 1.5 million Syrian refugees are living in Jordan and Lebanon, where Mercy Corps has been addressing their needs since 2012.
 In the region’s two smallest countries, weak infrastructure and limited resources are nearing a breaking point under the strain.